The Energy Grid

 Design Challenges:

-A solid state transformer would be semiconductor based and there are are not currently semiconductor material configurations that can handle the 10kV distribution grid voltages.
+A solid-state transformer would be semiconductor-based, and no current semiconductor material configurations can handle the 10kV distribution grid voltages.

-Please contact Mark C. Robinson with comments and updates.
+Please get in touch with Mark C. Robinson with comments and updates.

 mark@theenergygrid.com